-We leave the square of Sant Pere de Galligants and we will go at the back of the monastery to pass a small bridge and start the route going up the Galligants River on its right bank until we reach the fountain of the Bisbe.
-Here you will have to cross the bridge and continue along the road to the right until you find the Benedictine monastery of Sant Daniel.
-This one, with a thousand years of history, was founded in 1015 when Bishop Pere Rotger sold the lands of Sant Daniel to Ramon Borrell and his wife, Countess Ermessenda of Carcassonne, who was sister of the bishop.
+We leave the square of Sant Pere de Galligants and we will look for the rear of the monastery, to pass a small bridge.
+We start the route going up the river Galligants by its right bank, until arriving at the Font del Bisbe.
+Here you have to cross the bridge and continue right on the road, until you find the fence of the Benedictine monastery of Sant Daniel.
+This, with a thousand years of history, was founded in 1015 when Bishop Pedro Rotger sold the alodio of Sant Daniel to Ramon Borrell and his wife, Countess Ermessenda de Carcassonne, sister of the bishop.

-Just then we leave the track to get on a steep sidewalk that flows back into the track just before passing under the bridge of the N-II variant.
-We follow the track and we will see a sculpture by the road (“Girona, threshold of Europe” by Bonaventura Ansón) and continue until we reach the farmhouse of Can Lliure.
-Here the track make a curve to the right and then to the left.
-We have to take the sidewalk that leaves on the right that will take us uphill to the ruins of Can Mistaire (crossing the main track first).
+We continue for the wide dirt track.
+We pass by the side of the old bottling plant (the factory d’en Saguer) and pass a bridge over the stream of Sant Miquel.
+Right after, we leave the track to walk along a steep sidewalk that leads back to the track, just before passing under the bridge of the NII variant.
+We follow the track and we will see a sculpture next to the road (“Girona, threshold of Europe” of Bonaventura Ansón).
+We continue until we reach the farmhouse of Can Lliure.
+Here the track winds by making a sudden curve to the right and then to the left.
+Then, crossing the main track, we have to take the path that leaves from the right, which will take us up to the ruins of Can Mistaire.

-Past the ruins, we will follow the sidewalk and turn to the left to go down the path that follows a stone wall and, if we want, we can deviate for a moment to go to the Martina fountain (usually always dry) and continue along a stony and climbing path that will take us to the picnic area of Sant Miquel.
+After the ruins, we follow the path and leave a crossing turning left to go by the road that follows a stone wall.
+If we want, we can take a moment to go to the Martina’s fountain (usually dry).
+We will continue up a rocky path, which will take us to the picnic area of Sany Miquel.

-At 150 meters to the left we will have reached the castle of San Miquel.
-The oldest remains of the complex date back to medieval times.
-They correspond in a possible watchtower, a section of wall and a hermitage.
-In 1848 the remains of the hermitage of Sant Miquel were used to build two towers of optical telegraphy with the aim of having a fast and secure communication network.
+At 150 meters to the left we will have reached the castle of Sant Miquel.
+The oldest remains date back to medieval times.
+They correspond in a possible watchtower, a strech of wall and a hermitage.
+In 1848, during “la guerra dels matiners”, the remains of the hermitage of Sant Miquel were used to build two towers of optical telegraphy with the aim of having a fast and secure communication network.
 The views from the tower, where we can ascend with a scale, are really spectacular to see the region of Gironès and much beyond, mountain landscape and coastal landscape.